The subject of the first roundtable was Preventing the Abuse of Children in Care: the Psychology of Individual Adult Abusers.

 Morag Slesser is a consultant forensic clinical psychologist who has worked throughout her 30-year career in forensic mental health and criminal justice services.
 She has specialised in the assessment and management of high-risk sexual and violent offenders.
 Her last NHS post was as head of psychological services at the State Hospital.
-She is a member of the Parole Board and the Mental Health Tribunal Service.
+She is a member of the Parole Board and the Mental Health Tribunal for Scotland.
 She works on a freelance basis providing psychological assessment and advice to the criminal courts and to the national crime agency.

 Written Submission from Morag Slesser — Scottish Child Abuse Inquiry